SEMINAR PRESENTATION

 Make clear:

-· that it’s a question I have a question
+question I have a question

-· what the topic is …about assessment:
+what the topic

-· what the point is… what’s the balance between exams and project?
+is… what’s the balance between exams

 INTRODUCING A QUESTION